H4wk507/ProjectEuler/README.md

-Solutions to the Project Euler (https://projecteuler.net/) exercises, mainly written in Python.
+My solutions to the [Project Euler](https://projecteuler.net/) exercises.